NeuralNoise/VentureTap/README.md

 VentureTap was a private invite-only social network for angel investors and venture capitalists.
 It was developed using Drupal CMS and a whole lot of custom PHP code.
 Most of the features were implemented over a period of eight months in 2008-2009, when the first invites for www.venturetap.com were sent out.
 It gained around 50 users, spanning 12 countries and investment ranges from under $10K to over $20M.
 The site ultimately did not gain enough traction and was eventually put on life support.

+> NOTE: The committed code represents the VentureTap custom module only and not the entirety of a Drupal installation.

 What's the point?
 -----------------